Attention

 Then click on the

-, as shown in the screenshot at the top of this page.
-Make sure to update theFixed Frame
+Addbutton, selectBy topicand choosePoseArrayunder/poses.
+Finally, change the display to show an axes by updatingShapeto beAxes, as shown in the screenshot at the top of this page.
+Make sure to update theFixed Frametotf_camera.

 For best results, crop/resize input images to the same dimensions your DNN model is expecting.